 The Goulburn Post serves the city of Goulburn and the Southern Tablelands.
-Published three times a week, the Goulburn Post covers the outlying villages of Crookwell, Taralga, Gunning, Marulan and Collector.
-The Goulburn Post incorporates The Post Weekly, published Thursdays.
+Published weekly on a Wednesday, the Goulburn Post covers the outlying towns and villages of Crookwell, Taralga, Gunning, Marulan, Tallong, Bungonia, Tarago and Collector.

 Goulburn is regarded as the best fine wool growing area in the world.
 Super fine wool producers annually set Australian records for wool prices.
-There is a growing diversity in agriculture, reflected in new Alpaca stud farms and pine plantations.
+There is a growing diversity in agriculture, reflected in wineries, olive farms, horticulture and alpaca farms.

 Located on the main route between Sydney and Melbourne, Goulburn is serviced by rail and the Hume Highway, which now bypasses the city, offering a quieter, cleaner lifestyle, but still bringing growing patronage from tourists.